Failed Irish bank takes legal action against Ernst & Young

-DUBLIN The former Anglo Irish Bank is taking legal action against Ernst & Young ERNY.UL, the bank's auditors before the government decided to wind it down two years ago.
+DUBLIN Nov 29 The former Anglo Irish Bank is taking legal action against Ernst & Young, the bank's auditors before the government decided to wind it down two years ago.

 Scandal-hit Anglo, now known as the Irish Bank Resolution Corp (IBRC), has been under investigation for fraud for the past four years and three former executives, including ex-chief Sean FitzPatrick, face charges next year.